Last visit: April 28, 2023

 The food that gets all the national attention is the Rocky Mountain Oysters or deep fried bulls’ testicles.
 I mustered up the courage to try them once and found them to be decidedly underwhelming; the consistency of the meat was a little spongey and reminded me of the atrocity I was committing.

 Generally speaking, the food is ballpark solid but lacks anything that really makes me go Wow.
-Nor is it loaded with many examples of regional cuisine or stuff from local eateries other than maybe the green chili sausage from Hatch or the gourmet dogs from Biker Jim’s.
+Nor is it loaded with many examples of regional cuisine or stuff from local eateries other than maybe the green chili sausage from Hatch.

-National chain Famous Dave’s offers quality BBQ in leftfield as does the Sandlot Brewery in right.
+National chain Famous Dave’s offers quality BBQ in leftfield.
 Smash Burger now does the burgers up in the Rooftop.
-There are several good Italian food options from the Wazee Market (probably the stand with the best stuff in the park) including wood-fired pizzas, deli sandwiches, panini, chicken parm sandwiches, Italian sausages and Italian cold cut subs.
+There’s a good wood-fired pizza joint in the Wazee Market.
 There’s always a line up at Helton’s Burger Shack.
-And the Sandlot serves up good barbecue.
+The Denver Cheesesteak, and the Blake Street Burrito are both satisfying.
+And the Sandlot Brewery serves up good smoked meats.

 Colorado is a craft beer mecca with so much good stuff.
 Obviously, a place named Coors Field is going to feature MillerCoors products first and foremost.
 But you can get some good stuff and even the beer vendors sometimes pack a few Dale’s Pale Ales.

 The larger stadium bars are your best bets.
-But inside the park you can find stuff from Colorado brewers New Belgium, Great Divide, Odell, Oskar Blues, Avery, Boulder Beer, Upslope Brewing, and Left Hand Brewing.
-The Sandlot also offers some interesting smaller batch selections.
+But inside the park you can find stuff from Colorado brewers New Belgium, Great Divide, Odell, Oskar Blues, Avery, and Left Hand Brewing.
+The Sandlot also offers some interesting smaller batch selections, and the Rooftop has a good selection on tap.
 And MillerCoors-owned Hop Valley and Colorado Native (with its good West Coast IPA) are fairly easy to find.

 The LoDo scene is great.
 There are full-serve restaurants, brewpubs, beer bars, sports bars, club-like bars, and cool rooftops.
 Older crowd pre-game, younger crowd post-game.
 If you can’t have a good time in and around this area, you’re either in recovery or just a boring person.

-One of my favorite bars in the entire country, Falling Rock Taphouse, is a block from the stadium.
+While the area keeps getting younger and hipper, the ball fan need not feel out of place.
 The revitalized Union Station has several places worthy of you spending some money.
 There are several rooftop patios where you can whittle away hours on a nice day.
 You can go on a legitimate craft brewery pub crawl and never be more than a half mile from the ballpark; a dozen or so are walkable from the park.
 It’s a drinker’s paradise and a top 4 scene in baseball.

-A game at Coors Field should run about league average, perhaps slightly cheaper.
-Tickets, concessions and even parking (if you’re willing to hunt a little) are fairly priced.
-And a shout out for offering $3 Coors and Coors Lights at the Rooftop before first pitch, which I believe is the cheapest you can get a beer inside any MLB stadium.
+A game at Coors Field should run slightly cheaper than league average thanks to well-priced lower bowl tickets.
+Concessions and even parking (if you’re willing to hunt a little) are fairly priced.
+And a shout out for offering $3 Coors, Miller Lite, and Coors Light at the Rooftop before first pitch, which is the cheapest you can get a beer inside any MLB stadium.

 With the new light rail line that runs from the Denver Airport (which is so far out the city, it feels like it’s in Nebraska) to nearby Union Station, combined with easy freeway access and plenty of parking, getting here isn’t a problem.

 The unpredictability of Rocky Mountain weather is what causes this score.
 The past few years, I’ve always done Denver fairly early in the baseball season, often making it my last stop on an April or May West Coast swing before coming back to Chicago.
-I’ve had a snow out, an 80-degree scorcher, a day that started in the 70’s and ended up in the 20’s, a perfect 65-degree sunny day, and a mid-May game in which a snow squall came in and provided white out conditions for an early inning before the skies cleared.
+I’ve had a snow out, two 85-degree scorchers, a day that started in the 70’s and ended up in the 20’s, a couple of perfect 65-degree sunny days, and a mid-May game in which a snow squall came in and provided white out conditions for an early inning before the skies cleared.
 From Memorial Day until the end of the season there’s less variability, but that’s true everywhere.

 When the Rockies debuted, the fan support was so overwhelming at old Mile High Stadium, they had to adjust the size of the new ballpark they were building.
 Coors Field is the second largest stadium by capacity.
 It can suffer a little from “good crowd in too big a stadium” syndrome.
 The Rockies draw well, from a wide area, and they’re good fans.
 But the place still feels a little empty when there’s 30,000 in the place because there’s room for 20,000 more.